Meet the Clergy

 Rabbi Shulman is a past president of the Baltimore Jewish Council and served as Co-Chairman of the Commission for a Socially Just Community of THE ASSOCIATED, Jewish Federation of Baltimore.
 Rabbi Shulman is also a past president of the Pacific Southwest Region of the Rabbinical Assembly.
 He is a member of the Chancellor’s Rabbinic Cabinet at JTS.

 Rabbi Shulman was born in Chicago, Ill. and raised in Encino, Calif.
-He and his wife, Robin, were members of the educational and religious staff of Camp Ramah in Ojai, Calif, for more than 20 years.
+He and his wife, Robin, were members of the educational and religious staff of Camp Ramah in Ojai, California for many years.
 They are the proud parents of Heidi and Felicia.

 Rabbi Deborah Wechsler